Ani: UNESCO World Heritage Site

 This new style, formed when Ani was at its prime, still has a large impact on the current architecture in its region.
 The second criterion that caused Ani to gain the status of "outstanding universal value" from UNESCO is the fact that "Ani bears exceptional testimony to Armenian cultural, artistic, architectural, and urban design development and it is an extremely extraordinary representation of Armenian religious architecture known as the 'Ani school', reflecting its techniques, style, and material characteristics".
 Ani's architecture is an important reminder to the citizens of Armenia of their past.
 Its buildings have beautiful stone working and architectural designs that were very ahead of their time, this is a major source of pride for the Armenian people.
 The third criterion that gained Ani the right to be protected is that "Ani offers a wide panorama of medieval architectural development thanks to the presence at the site of almost all the architectural types that emerged in the region in the course of six centuries from 7th to 13th centuries AD".
 This is due to the cities "military, religious, and civil buildings".
 UNESCO states that Ani "is also considered a rare settlement", this is because many different styles of Armenian churches can be seen throughout the city, the styles of these churches were developed between the 4th and 8th century AD.

 Ani is currently classified by UNESCO as a 1st degree archaeological conservation site.
 This range of protection is continually being enlarged by UNESCO, however, as even Ani's surrounding areas are classified as 3rd-degree archaeological conservation sites.
 The Ministry of Culture and Tourism is the main organization in charge of the conservation of Ani, however, the General Directorate of Cultural Heritage and Museums also participates in helping with tasks such as restoration.
 There are also some other local branches in charge of some of the conservation efforts.

+When inscribing Ani Archaeological Site on the UNESCO World Heritage List, the 40th Session of the World Heritage Committee Member States highlighted: "…...the cosmopolitan setting of medieval Ani is a potential model for the improvement of the contemporary international relations in the region, starting from the involvement of the international community in the efforts to preserve this exceptional multi-cultural archaeological site."

-Monuments at Ani
+Monuments

 All the structures at Ani are constructed using the local volcanic basalt, a sort of tufa stone.
 It is easily carved and comes in a variety of vibrant colors, from creamy yellow, to rose-red, to jet black.
 It is important to note that throughout the attacks and natural disasters Ani has faced throughout the years, all of the buildings have at least significant structural damages, or have otherwise been completely destroyed.
 The most important surviving monuments are as follows.